datastax/astrapy/README.md

 ### Appendix B: compatibility with pre-1.0.0 library

-If your code uses the pre-1.0.0 astrapy (i.e. `from astrapy.db import Database, Collection` and so on) you are strongly advised to migrate to the current API.
+If your code still uses the pre-1.0.0 astrapy (i.e. `from astrapy.db import AstraDB, AstraDBCollection` and so on) you are strongly advised to migrate to the current API, which has more capabilities and improved interfaces.

+All of the astrapy pre-1.0 API (now dubbed "core") works throughout *astrapy v1*, albeit with a deprecation warning on astrapy v.
+1.5.

+Version 1.5 (the first to not wrap internally "core" as the engine of its own "idiomatic" API) introduces several deprecation notices (nothing is retired yet), including a submodule-wide deprecation of "core".

+**Version 2 of astrapy will finally remove "core" entirely (along with a few other things).**

+#### v1 is fully compatible with "core", i.e. with pre-1.0.0

 That being said, there are no known breakings of backward compatibility:
-**legacy code would run with a newest astrapy version just as well.**
-Here is a recap of the minor changes that came _to the old API_ with 1.0.0 (and beyond):
+**legacy code would run with astrapy v1 just as well** Here is a recap of the minor changes that came _to the old API_ with 1.0.0 (and beyond, up to 1.5):

+- added a submodule-wide deprecation warning of the whole "core" library (v 1.5)
 - added 'options' parameter to [Async]AstraDBCollection.update_one (v.
 1.4.2+)
 - prefetched find iterators: fix second-thread hangups in some cases (v.
 1.4.2+)
 - Added support for null tokens (with the effect of no authentication/token header in requests)